-Professional basketball has made it's way to Orange County in the form of the Novastars, a Mission Viejo-based team playing its inaugural season in the American Basketball Association.
+Professional basketball has made it's way to Orange County in the form of the Novastars, an Orange County-based team playing its inaugural season in the American Basketball Association.

-After starting as a Los Angeles team owner, coach and Mission Viejo resident Al Smith relocated the Novastars to Orange County this year, playing home games at Saddleback College.
-The team will be soon relocating to the North Orange County area to play the 2nd half of this season's games.
+After starting as a Los Angeles team owner, coach and Orange County resident Al Smith relocated the Novastars to Orange County in 2012, playing home games at Saddleback College.
+The team will be soon relocate to the North Orange County (Fullerton College) area to play the 2nd half of this season's games.

 Novastars co-owners Al Smith and Glenn Wilkerson, from left, coach their semi-pro basketball team during a workout at Saddleback College recently.

 • 1 Curtis Slaughter PG, SG 6-6 Inglewood, CA

 • 3 Timothy Billingsley, SG 6-1 Bakersfield, CA

 • 5 John Leggett PG, SG 5-11 Riverside, CA

 • 7 Sheldon Pace, PG 6-0 Rancho Cucamonga, CA

 •10 Curtis Carter, G 6-1 Cleveland, OH